omobioltd/Trainee-Associate-Assignment/README.md

-Omobio Trainee Exercise
+Omobio Trainee Fullstack Developer Practical Test
 ============================

 ## Get started

-Keep your code in below format when you push it to your github account.
+Keep your code in below format when pushing it to your GitHub account.
 ```
 ├── bizlogic  -- Backend Code
-│── ui        -- UI logic(React JS or react-native logic).
-Entry level React Js and react-native structure available
+│── ui        -- UI logic(React JS or React Native logic).
+Entry level React Js and React Native structure available
 └── db        -- Database structure
 ```
 ## Tasks

 Complete below points.

-1. Create a simple session based login UI using React JS or react-native.
-Please use pure PHP for backend logic.
+1. Create a simple session based login.
+    UI      - React JS/React Native
+    Backend - Pure PHP

-2. Throw a invalid password alert if the user entered invalid credentials.
+2. Throw an invalid password alert, if the user entered invalid credentials.

-3. If a user entered correct credentials, redirect user to User List view.
+3. If the user entered correct credentials, re-direct user to User list view.
 This view should retrieve id, name, username and email on the User table.

+## Note

+* DB structure available on `db/structure.sql` or use your own structure.
+You should keep your DB changes and data with  `structure.sql` and push it to GitHub.
+* Follow the relevant folder structure.
+* Do not upload node-modules to GitHub.

+## Evaluation

-Your app UI part(mobile/web app) needs to actually run, our team will check each and every step you followed.
+Your app UI part(mobile/web) actually needs to run, our team will check each and every step you followed.
 Please mention your localhost base url correctly.
 We will configure our environment and do the evaluations.

-**Note**

-* DB structure available on `db/structure.sql` or use your own structure.
-You should keep your DB changes and data with  `structure.sql` and push it to github.
-* Please follow the relevant folder structure.
-* **do not upload node modules to github.**